RichardLiu083/Kaggle-HMS-Harmful-Brain-Activity-Classification/README.md

   - Richard notebook with LB=0.31
   - David notebook with LB=0.31
   - Public notebook with LB=0.31
   - Public notebook with LB=0.29

+- final result LB=0.28